Minimal Surfaces in Hyperbolic 3-manifolds: The Main Result

 We repeat this process in every geometrically infinite end $\E_i$, and obtain a convex or concave shrinkwrapping surface $\Sigma_i$ in $\E_i$.
+Recall that if we have a geometrically finite end $\E_j$, we take $\Sigma_j$ as convex surface which is in the boundary of the convex core in that end.

-Now, assuming the trivial case never happens, we have a convex or concave shrinkwrapping surface $\Sigma_i$ in every end $\E_i$ of $M$.
-We separate the remaining part of the proof into two steps: Every $\Sigma_i$ is concave, or at least one $\Sigma_i$ is convex.
+In the trivial case (Case 3), $\Sigma$ does not touch the geodesics, then $\Sigma$ is already smoothly embedded closed minimal surface, and we are done.
+So, assuming the trivial case never happens, we have a convex or concave shrinkwrapping surface $\Sigma_i$ in every end $\E_i$ of $M$.
+The next two steps in the proof treat the two possible cases when every $\Sigma_i$ is concave, or when at least one $\Sigma_i$ is convex.

-{\bf Step 2:} If $M$ contains at least one geometrically finite end, or one of the shrinkwrapping surfaces is convex, then $M$ contains a smoothly embedded minimal surface.
+{\bf Step 3:} If $M$ contains at least one geometrically finite end, or one of the shrinkwrapping surfaces is convex, then $M$ contains a smoothly embedded minimal surface.

-{\em Proof of Step 2:} Let $\E_{i_0}$ be the geometrically finite end, or the geometrically infinite end with convex shrinkwrapping surface.
-Our aim is to cut the manifold $M$ from each end with surfaces $\wh{S}_i$ deep in $\E_i$ for $i\neq i_0$, and from $\Sigma_{i_0}$ in $\E_{i_0}$ so that we get a compact mean convex manifold $M'$ by modifying the metric near boundary for $i\neq i_0$.
-Then, using a nontrivial homology class $\xi$ in $M'$, we want to obtain a smoothly embedded surface $\Sigma$ in $\xi$ in $M'$.
-Then, we will show that $\Sigma$ is completely in the hyperbolic part of $M'$.
+{\em Proof of Step 3:} Our aim is to cut the manifold $M$ from each end and cusp, and get a compact mean convex manifold $\wh{M}$.
+If we already have a convex surface in an end, we use that surface.
+If we do not have such convex surface in an end, or in a cusp, we choose a surface sufficiently far from the compact core, and change the metric near the boundary.
+Then, using a nontrivial isotopy or homology class of the convex surface in an end, we get an area minimizing surface $\Sigma$ in $\wh{M}$.
+Then, we show that $\Sigma$ is away from the regions where the metric was modified by using our bounded diameter lemmas.
+This shows $\Sigma$ is a smoothly embedded closed minimal surface in $M$.